stochasticHydroTools/LubricationCorrections/README.md

 In Ubuntu 18, this can be accomplished by running `sudo apt install libsuitesparse-dev`

+Additionally, the C++ libraries `Boost` and `Eigen` must be installed Ensure that the verion of boost is

 In addition, the following python packages must be installed via pip

 ```